complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

   - The root type (`RT`) of `memory_region<RT>` is responsible for resource acquisition and release
 - Non-root bits types and regional types should avoid owning external resources

+**Current Stage Design Rationale**: The prohibition of copy/move operations is a fundamental design choice that enables zero-cost-relocation.
+While this restriction may seem limiting compared to standard C++ containers, it ensures that object graphs can be relocated in memory without any pointer updates.
+The future dedicated programming language will provide more ergonomic patterns for object construction and manipulation while maintaining these core relocation guarantees.

 ### 4. Container Element Rules

 Regional container types (like `regional_vector`, `regional_fifo`, `regional_lifo`, `regional_dict`) have additional constraints: